Saturday May 10, 2014

 Montecito, CA 93108

 Building a healthy plate is easy when you make half your plate fruits and vegetables.
 It’s also a great way to add color, flavor and texture plus vitamins, minerals and fiber.
 All this is packed in fruits and vegetables that are low in calories and fat.
 Make 2 cups of fruit and 2 ½ cups of vegetables your daily goal.
-Try the following tips to enjoy more fruits and vegetables every day.
+Try the following tips we put together with our dietitian Sally Aquire, to enjoy more fruits and vegetables every day.

 1. Variety abounds when using vegetables as pizza topping.
 Try broccoli, spinach, green peppers, tomatoes, mushrooms and zucchini.